 This course is taking place at Cassiobury Park, please see the course brochure below for more info.

 FSC BioLinks courses are highly subsidised thanks to funding from the National Lottery Heritage Fund.

 Tutor: Joe Gray

 Joe Gray is the Hertfordshire (VC20) county recorder for shieldbugs, plant bugs, and allies and is a regular contributor to The Hemipterist, a journal covering the order in which shieldbugs sit.
 He is also a co-founder of the Herts Invertebrate Project, which is an initiative aimed at increasing the recording of invertebrates through a series of site surveys each year.
 Joe has been awarded Fellowships of both the Royal Entomological Society and the British Naturalists' Association.
-For the latter, he also serves as a trustee and runs insect-focused field meetings in the Herts area.
+For the latter, he runs insect-focused field meetings in the Herts area.